Interception: National Football League

 Lester Hayes of the Oakland Raiders was one of the National Football League's (NFL) leaders at interceptions in the late 1970s and early 1980s.
 He was known for covering his chest, shoulders and forearms with a copious amount of the adhesive Stickum to help him hold on to the ball.
-After the NFL outlawed the use of such foreign substances in 1981, Hayes' success rate at interceptions dropped below average though that could be due to his reputation as a "shutdown cornerback", which discouraged opposing teams from throwing to his side of the field.
+After the NFL outlawed the use of such foreign substances in 1981, Hayes' success rate at interceptions dropped below average; though that could be due to his reputation as a "shutdown cornerback", which discouraged opposing teams from throwing to his side of the field.
 He continued to use the substance, which he called "pick juice", by having it applied in smaller amounts to his wrists.

 Paul Krause holds the record for most career interceptions with 81.
 He played his first three years in the NFL from 1964 to 1967 with the Washington Redskins but was traded to the Minnesota Vikings, where he spent most of his career.
 Krause played until 1979 and appeared in four Super Bowls with the Vikings.
 He was inducted into the Pro Football Hall of Fame in 1998.

 Dick "Night Train" Lane holds the record for most interceptions in a season with 14, which he set in his rookie season in 1952.

 Rod Woodson played 16 seasons with Pittsburgh, San Francisco, Baltimore, and Oakland, and holds the NFL record for most interception returns for touchdown in an NFL career with 12.
 Also, he holds the NFL record for most total defensive touchdown returns in a career with 13.
 Woodson, who is third on the NFL all-time career interception list with 71, was inducted into the Hall of Fame in 2009.

 Darren Sharper, a safety that played from 1997 to 2010, has a career total of 63 interceptions, and has returned 11 of those for touchdowns.
 Sharper holds the NFL record for interception return yardage in a single season with 376 yards in 2009.
 He is also tied with Rod Woodson for most total defensive touchdown returns career with 13.

-Charles Woodson, formerly with the Green Bay Packers and Oakland Raiders has 65 career interceptions and tied Rod Woodson for most defensive touchdowns with 13.
+Charles Woodson (no relation to Rod Woodson), formerly with the Green Bay Packers and Oakland Raiders has 65 career interceptions and tied Rod Woodson for most defensive touchdowns with 13.
 Woodson and Sharper are tied for second all time in interceptions returned for touchdowns with 11.